 Impact

-The vulnerability in OpenXiangShan NEMU occurs when a guest running in VS-mode writes to the supervisor interrupt‑enable CSR (sie) while the hypervisor extension (RVH) is enabled.
-The write is handled incorrectly and can modify the machine‑level interrupt enable register (mie).
-This flaw breaks the isolation between privilege layers and can let a guest influence host‑level interrupt handling.
-The result can be a denial of service or a breach of the privilege boundary expected by virtualization environments.
-The weakness is an improper enforcement of privilege boundaries, corresponding to access‑control failures.
+The vulnerability in OpenXiangShan NEMU occurs when a guest operating system running in VS‑mode writes to the supervisor interrupt‑enable CSR (sie) while the hypervisor extension (RVH) is enabled.
+The write is handled incorrectly and can modify the machine‑level interrupt enable register (mie), breaking the isolation between privilege layers.
+An attacker who can control a guest can therefore influence host interrupt handling, potentially leading to a denial of service or to a breach of the privileged boundary.
+The flaw is an improper enforcement of privilege boundaries (CWE‑267).

 Affected Systems